KamalakannanRM/KamalakannanRM.github.io/README.md

 # [kamalakannan.co.in](http://kamalakannan.co.in)

-My website for clients to explore about myself.
+A website for clients to explore about myself.
 <br/><br/>

 ## License